amodrojs/amodro-trace/README.md

     // The module ID to trace.
     id: 'app',

-    // You can ovrride the file existence checks by passing in a function for
+    // You can override the file existence checks by passing in a function for
     // fileExists. defaultExistst is the default exists function used by this
     // project's internals.
 A synchronous boolean result is expected to be
     // returned from this function.
 It should only return true for files, and